Qtorial/firebase/README.md

 When asked which firebase project to use, select the firebase project you created before you start this tutorial.
 When asked whether to overwrite any kind of files we already prepared, **please do not overwrite them**, so that you can deploy everything with no fuss.
 When asked which language to use for Cloud Functions, answer Typescript.
-When asked whether you want to install dependencies with npm, answer no as we use yarn for managing dependencies.

 The following is an example of running the command above.
 ```